Live Broadcast

 Handling of Ultomiris1100mg/11ml concentrate for solution for infusion

-Each vial of Ultomiris contains 1100 mg of active ingredient in 11 ml of product solution.
+Each vial of Ultomiris contains 1100 mg of active substance in 11 ml of product solution.

-To improve the traceability of the biological medicine, the name and batch number of the administered medicine must be clearly recorded.
+In order to improve the traceability of the biological medicinal product, the name and batch number of the administered product must be clearly recorded.

-In the absence of compatibility studies, Ultomiris 1100 mg/11 ml concentrate for solution for infusion should not be mixed with Ultomiris 300 mg/30 ml concentrate for solution for infusion.
+In the absence of compatibility studies, Ultomiris 1100 mg/11 ml concentrate for solution for infusion must not be mixed with Ultomiris 300 mg/30 ml concentrate for solution for infusion.

 Ultomiris must be prepared by a qualified healthcare professional using an aseptic technique.

-• Visually inspect the Ultomiris solution to check that it does not contain particles or color changes.
+• Visually inspect the Ultomiris solution to check for particles or color changes.

 • Withdraw the required amount of Ultomiris from the vial or vials using a sterile syringe.

-• Dilute Ultomiris to a final concentration of 50 mg/ml (initial concentration divided by 2) by adding the appropriate amount of sodium chloride 9 mg/ml (0.9%) injection solution to the perfusion as per the instructions in the following table.
+• Dilute Ultomiris to a final concentration of 50 mg/ml (initial concentration divided by 2) by adding the appropriate amount of sodium chloride 9 mg/ml (0.9%) solution for injection to the infusion, according to the instructions in the following table.

 Table 1.
-Reference table for administration of loading dose
+Reference table for administration of the loading dose

 Loading dose (mg)